eclipse-vertx/vert.x/new/js_web_tutorial.md

 (Obviously, changing the `username` and `password` values).

 By default the email address of the `tim` user is `tim@localhost.com`.
-Updated this in `static-data.js` (and restart), and you should see the email being sent to the correct address.
+Update this in `static-data.js` (and restart), and you should see the email being sent to the correct address.

 Next, we can edit `order_mgr.js` to actually send the email.
 We'll add the following function: